 When we've fallen into the depths of fatigue, sometimes our first thoughts are to go to the other extreme and completely revamp our lives.
 While you may eventually come to the conclusion that a major life change is called for, you don't necessarily have to quit your job, divorce your husband, or run away to free yourself from fatigue.
 There's no guarantee anyway that the new job will be any less stressful than the old one, or that a new husband will be any more helpful than the old one.

 Your fatigue is not telling you that you need a new life; it's telling you that you need a new outlook on life.
 One that gives you full permission to take care of your body and make choices that will enhance your health and well-being.

-The second pitfall is to immediately blame yourself, as Holly did: "My fatigue is telling me that I'm weak, out of control, not organized enough, and not disciplined enough.
+The second pitfall is to immediately blame yourself: "My fatigue is telling me that I'm weak, out of control, not organized enough, and not disciplined enough.
 It's telling me that I'm a failure in life."

 Fatigue: Whose Fault Is It?

 Let's set things straight right up front: Fatigue is not your fault.
 With the amount you have to accomplish every day, no woman would feel organized.
 In the continuous marathon of a woman's life, even the Bionic Woman wouldn't have the stamina to go 100 miles an hour day after day without hitting the wall.
 Let go of any blame you may be feeling.
 Your fatigue is not telling you that you have a character flaw, a discipline problem, or an organizational impairment.